 Our stories are powerful, yours and mine.
 Whether raw or refined, broken or mended, or somewhere in between, our winding stories carry weight and value.
 We are more than our vocations, more than our locations, more than our dreams and more than our genes.
 So, for The Wildery (a wellness blog) to only place emphasis on flesh and bones, without honoring stories and souls, would mean we’d miss out on exploring what true, vibrant health means: Wellbeing for Your Whole Being™.
 You’ll see stories dotting the pages here frequently.

-After years of informal study in health and wellness, I began a unique form of training in integrative and naturopathic oncology in 2015 through a one year Community Coaching program with Dr. Nasha Winters, ND, FABNO, L.Ac, Dipl.OM. and Optimal Terrain Consulting, which I completed in October 2016 as a first step to becoming a Patient Advocate.
+After years of informal study in health and wellness, I began a unique form of training in Integrative Oncology in 2015 through a one year Community Coaching program with Dr. Nasha Winters, ND, FABNO, L.Ac, Dipl.OM. and Optimal Terrain Consulting, which I completed in October 2016.

 I am not a doctor and the information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images and information, contained on or available through The Wildery is for general information purposes only.